View Count: 2301

 ”I am sorry!!
 I am at a motor cross race right now.
 Let me go into the trailer where I keep my motorcycles.
 It is quieter.”

-I realize that this may not seem like the best way to behave in an interview, but immediately I was able to connect with him and know exactly what sort of guy he was.
+I realize that this may not seem like the best way to behave in an interview, but immediately I could connect with him and know exactly what sort of guy he was.
 I used to chew tobacco in my younger years and grew up with guys like him who did motor cross.
 Prior to speaking with him, he was just an average ”nerd,” good at computer science, and so forth.
 After speaking with him, he was the sort of person I was excited to go into a professional relationship with.

 Because I knew the sort of person he was likely to be.

 You can tell a lot about a person based on them standing for something.
-When someone does not stand for anything you cannot tell a lot about them.
+When someone does not stand for anything, you cannot tell a lot about them.

 After talking with the motor cross computer programmer, I hired him.
 He has done a great job and made a good deal of money working for us.

 You can tell a lot about the girl who resigned from West Point because she was gay as well.
-I can almost 100% guarantee you that any discussion about her by Yale admissions officers did not revolve around her grades or extracurricular activities: It revolved around what she stood for.
+I can almost 100% guarantee you that any discussion about her by Yale admissions officers did not revolve around her grades or extracurricular activities: it revolved around what she stood for.

 This morning I interviewed someone I found quite interesting (although he was not a good fit for our company).
-This man had a commitment to something called ”diversity recruiting,” which is filling positions in law firms that lack diversity.
+This man had a commitment to ”diversity recruiting,” which is filling positions in law firms that lack diversity.
 I found this quite interesting and had never seen a resume like this.
-He wanted to do nothing but diversity recruiting.
+He wanted to do nothing but diversify recruiting.
 The gist of our conversation was that he would be interested in speaking with me further, provided I had a job for him doing diversity recruiting for our company; however, if I did not have a diversity recruiting job, he would look elsewhere for a job.